-7.02.10: Have recording templates (recording forms) been developed for monitoring the preventive controls?
+6.02.09: Have recording templates (recording forms) been developed for monitoring the CCPs?

-Total compliance (15 points): Monitoring record templates should be designed to record the monitoring of preventive controls that have been identified.
-The records should match the details as noted in the preventive control plan and have preventive controls identified by name and number, what is being measured, the frequency of the measurement, the critical limit, the operating limit, the responsible person(s) or team and the corrective action(s) required in the case of measurements not in compliance.
-Monitoring recording requirements vary depending on preventive control type.
+Total compliance (15 points): Monitoring record templates should be designed to record the monitoring of the CCPs that have been identified.
+The records should match the details as noted in the HACCP Plan and have CCPs identified by name and number, what is being measured, the frequency of the measurement, the critical control limit, the operating limit, the responsible person(s) or team and the corrective action(s) required in the case of measurements not in compliance.
 Recording forms should have a specific document code as part of the document control program (1.02.01).
-The records ideally show the preventive control parameters (not a scoring issue).
+The records ideally show the CCP parameters (not a scoring issue).

-• Single/isolated instance(s) of a record(s) having been developed but does/do not match the details in the preventive control plan i.e. information or requirements on the recording template that does not match what is noted in the plan.
+• Single/isolated instance(s) of a record(s) having been developed but does/do not match the details in the HACCP plan i.e. information or requirements on the recording template that does not match what is noted in the plan.

-Numerous instances of a record(s) having been developed but do not match the details in the preventive control plan i.e. information or requirements on the recording template that does not match what is noted in the plan.
+Numerous instances of a record(s) having been developed but do not match the details in the HACCP plan i.e. information or requirements on the recording template that does not match what is noted in the plan.

-- Systematic failure of record(s) that have been developed to match the details in the preventive control plan i.e. information or requirements on the recording template that does not match what is noted in the plan. - Single instance where a preventive control has been created but a record for the monitoring data has not been developed.
+- Systematic failure of record(s) that have been developed to match the details in the HACCP plan i.e. information or requirements on the recording template that does not match what is noted in the plan. - Single instance where a CCP has been created but a record for the monitoring data has not been developed.

-7.02.11: Have verification procedures and schedules been developed for the preventive controls?
+6.02.10: Have verification plans and schedules been developed for each CCP?

-Total compliance (10 points): Verification activities related to each preventive control in the preventive control program should be clearly detailed and documented.
-Examples of verification include preventive control monitoring and corrective action record reviews, testing associated with preventive controls, equipment inspection associated with preventive controls, 2nd and 3rd party supplier audits, testing related to raw materials, internal audits, equipment calibration and accuracy, etc. Verification activities should include a verification of the preventive control monitoring records by a Preventive Control Qualified Individual trained supervisor or manager, checking that the monitoring records have been completed in a proper and timely manner and including any corrective action work.
-Note, a worker cannot verify their own work.
-Verification information might help improve and develop the preventive control program, but should show that the plan is being implemented correctly, is controlling the risk to an acceptable level (or eliminating the risk) and where this is not the case, this should be indicated on the verification paperwork along with corrective action details (e.g., reviewing a preventive control, a process flow, a hazard analysis step, etc.).
-Where verification activities have found that preventive controls were not performing as required, there should be records that show that this prompted a review of the relevant part of the preventive control program.
+Total compliance (10 points): Verification activities related to each CCP on the HACCP chart should be clearly detailed and documented.
+Verification activities should include a verification of the CCP monitoring records by a HACCP trained supervisor or manager, checking that the CCP monitoring records have been completed in a proper and timely manner and including any corrective action work.
+Note, a CCP operator cannot verify their own work.
+Verification activities verify that the HACCP plan is being implemented correctly, and might include microbial testing, customer complaints, equipment calibration and any other information that CCPs might help generate.
+Verification information might help improve and develop the HACCP program, but should show that the plan is being implemented correctly, is controlling the risk to an acceptable level (or eliminating the risk) and where this is not the case, this should be indicated on the verification paperwork along with corrective action details (e.g., reviewing a CCP, a process flow, a hazard analysis step, etc.).
+Where verification activities have found that CCPs were not performing as required, there should be records that show that this prompted a review of the relevant part of the HACCP Plan.